 New Orleans-based artist and scientist Hunter Cole produces work that is inspired by science, but lives as art.
 Cole, who holds a PhD in genetics, reinterprets science through art.

 Cole completed several photographic series using bioluminescent bacteria.
-Entitled, Living Light: Photographs by the Light of Bioluminescent Bacteria including Living Drawings, Bioluminescent Portraits and Installations, Bioluminescent Weddings, and Bioluminescent Nudes, the works will be shown in a solo exhibition at the ARC Gallery in Chicago in January 2018.
+Entitled, Living Light: Photographs by the Light of Bioluminescent Bacteria including Living Drawings, Bioluminescent Portraits and Installations, Bioluminescent Weddings, and Bioluminescent Nudes, the works were shown in a solo exhibition at the ARC Gallery in Chicago in January 2018.